waynegm/OpendTect-Plugin-Docs/docs/Attributes/ExternalAttrib.md

 # ExternalAttrib
 ## Description
 This is an attribute plugin for the open source seismic interpretation platform <a href="http://www.opendtect.org/" target="_blank">OpendTect</a> - that allows the calculation of single and multitrace attributes outside of OpendTect by a user specified external application.
-The plugin supports multi-trace multi-attribute input and multi-attribute output as well as parallel execution.
+The plugin supports multi-trace multi-attribute input (with limitations as specified below) and multi-attribute output as well as parallel execution.

+**NOTE:** *Currently multi-trace multi-attribute input only works if all the attributes are in the same multi-attribute volume*

 Instead of doing the attribute calculation within OpendTect this plugin starts up a user specified external application and then reads and writes the trace data to/from the external application's stdin and stdout.
 The external application must conform to some [simple rules](#Structure_of_a_Conforming_Application) but could be written in any programming language, compiled or interpreted.
 This essentially means you can write a new OpendTect attribute in your computer language of choice and not have to delve into the internals of OpendTect.